rocketlabdelta/info-central/_motor_research/solid-propellants.md

 Most rocketeers who experiment with solid propellant, work with composite propellant, as it is fairly simple to make and presents less danger from accidental ignition than does blackpowder.

-The most commonly-used oxidizer in composite propellant may be ammonium perchlorate, NH4ClO4, also known as AP (composite propellant is sometimes-–erroneously-–referred to as AP).
+The most commonly-used oxidizer in composite propellant may be ammonium perchlorate, NH4ClO4, also known as AP (composite propellant is sometimes--erroneously--referred to as AP).
 AP produces the highest practical specific impulse obtained for typical experimental propellant, 140-250 seconds or so.
 It is relatively simple to use, ignites easily, has a reasonable burn rate, does not require a burn rate catalyst or a thermic agent, and is nonhygroscopic.
 Many AP compositions burn well only under pressure, and the motor must be designed to take this into account.